khalid-el-masnaoui/PHP-Notes/PHP-SPL.md

 The `DirectoryIterator` class provides an object-oriented interface for iterating over the contents of a filesystem directory.
 It allows you to easily access information about files and subdirectories within a given path.

-The `$fileInfo` object in the loop provides methods to retrieve various details about the current entry:
+The `$fileInfo` object in the loop  is an instance of `SplFileInfo` class = > provides methods to retrieve various details about the current entry:
 - `$fileInfo->getFilename()`: Returns the name of the file or directory.
 - `$fileInfo->getPathname()`: Returns the full path to the file or directory.
 - `$fileInfo->isDir()`: Checks if the entry is a directory.